-The consolidated financial statements of the Company as of June 30, 2022, and 2021 and for each of the two years in the period ended June 30, 2022, incorporated by reference in this Prospectus and in the Registration Statement have been so incorporated in reliance on the report of BDO Audit Pty Ltd., an independent registered public accounting firm, incorporated herein by reference, given on the authority of said firm as experts in auditing and accounting.
+The audited consolidated financial statements of the Company as of June 30, 2022, and for the year ended June 30, 2022, included in this Prospectus and in the Registration Statement have been so incorporated in reliance on the report of BDO Audit Pty Ltd., an independent registered public accounting firm, incorporated herein, given on the authority of said firm as experts in auditing and accounting.
 The report on the consolidated financial statements contains an explanatory paragraph regarding the Company's ability to continue as a going concern.

-The financial statements of Intelligent Fingerprinting Limited as of December 31, 2020, and December 31, 2021 and for each of the years then ended, incorporated by reference in this prospectus and elsewhere in the registration statement from the Intelligent Bio Solutions Inc. Form 8-K/A filed December 8, 2022, have been incorporated by reference in reliance upon the report of UHY Haines Norton, an independent auditor, upon authority of said firm as experts in auditing and accounting.
+The financial statements of Intelligent Fingerprinting Limited as of December 31, 2020, and December 31, 2021 and for each of the years then ended, included in this prospectus and elsewhere in the registration statement have been incorporated in reliance upon the report of UHY Haines Norton, an independent auditor, upon authority of said firm as experts in auditing and accounting.